Do Your Dice Roll True?

 But that said Chessex dice (and in theory any rounded-edged dice) are going to roll less close to true.
 Because of the randomness of the process that changes the shape of the dice, there’s no way to predict which faces are going to roll better or worse.
 Indeed this means that you could have dice that are “lucky” and roll high more often or crit more often, and “cursed” dice that seldom roll 20s and fumble more often.

 With GameScience dice, on the other hand, you know that the 14 will roll substantially less than any other result — so technically the dice will roll low, but the 20 should roll just about as often as the one, or the 10.
-If you carefully sand the flashing down on the GameScience dice you should get a result that is very close to being truly random.
+If you carefully cut off the bump on the GameScience dice with a sharp box cutter or exacto knife you should get a result that is very close to being truly random.

 Here is all of the data from the 10,000 roll test, so anyone who wants can subject the numbers to their own statistical analysis.
 We’re including in here the percentage that the rolls of any given number deviate from the expected number of 500 per face.